 “Then that can’t mean us then, ‘cause we’re already boyfriends.”

 “Shit!
 You’re right.
 So obviously we’re doing something wrong.
 When two gay guys become boyfriends they should start messing around, having sex with each other, being boyfriends with benefits.
 We’re just boyfriends without benefits.
 And I’m tired of it being that way.
 I want to jump your bones, Jase.”

-That caused Jason to bust up laughing, and it lasted about fifteen seconds before he was able to stop and reply to Ron.
+That caused Jason to bust up laughing, and it lasted about ten seconds before he was able to stop and reply to Ron.

 “You want to jump my bones?
 What, am I a skeleton or something?”

 Ron stopped walking causing Jason to stop and turn around.
 Ron was looking Jason up and down.